Articles and Essays

 Mattering

-Inspired by my encounters with the foundational properties of rock, I find myself wondering what imprint from my own life experience will stand the test of time.
-I ask myself.
+Inspired by my encounters with the enduring properties of rock, I find myself wondering what imprint from my own life will stand the test of time.
 ‘What truly matters to me?’

 Read More